off-world/datastructures/README.md

 ### Linked List

-[XOR linked list](https://en.wikipedia.org/wiki/XOR_linked_list), a memory efficient implementation of a doubly linked list.
+a [memory efficient implementation](https://en.wikipedia.org/wiki/XOR_linked_list) of a doubly [linked list](https://en.wikipedia.org/wiki/Linked_list).
 Each node only stores one address field containing the bitwise XOR of the memory addresses from the previous and next node.

 #### Time Complexity of Linked List Operations